Dealing with anxiety

-- Physical stuff like headaches, indigestion, sweaty hands, high blood pressure, dizziness, breathing heavily, feeling faint, sweating or a sudden change in your eating habits.
+Physical stuff like headaches, butterflies in your stomach, sweaty hands, high blood pressure, dizziness, breathing heavily, feeling faint, sweating.

 Remember no matter what the question or the problem, there’s always someone that can help.
 Then have a talk about it to someone you trust.
 Maybe they have a good idea, maybe not.
 At least you’ll have got it off your chest.

 Also, remember you can contact one of the many support organisations that will be more than willing to help.
 See the help section for supportive information and contacts details of support organisations.

 Make sure you relax